ThiagoMaria-SecurityIT/pdf-library-manager/README.md

 ## ✨ Key Features

+- **Modern PyQt5 Interface**: Professional-looking GUI with smooth interactions
 - **Visual PDF Library**: Grid view with thumbnail previews of your PDFs
+- **Built-in PDF Viewer**: Full PDF viewing with navigation and zoom controls
 - **Custom Thumbnail Pages**: Choose any page from a PDF to use as its thumbnail
 - **Individual or Bulk Thumbnail Control**: Update thumbnails for single files or entire libraries
 - **Fast Search**: Real-time filtering by filename
 - **Smart Caching**: Automatic thumbnail caching for quick loading
 - **Cross-Platform**: Works on both Windows 11 and Linux distributions

+## 🆚 What's New in This Version

+- **Upgraded GUI**: Replaced Tkinter with PyQt5 for a more professional appearance
+- **Built-in PDF Viewer**: No need to open external applications to view PDFs
+- **Better Performance**: Improved threading and memory management
+- **Enhanced UI**: Modern toolbars, menus, and status bar
+- **Improved Search**: More responsive search functionality
+- **Better Error Handling**: More informative error messages and graceful failure handling

 ## 🚀 Quick Start Guide